What makes a good landing page?

 Again, less is more, so 1-3 is ideal, but no more than four at the maximum.

 Bring back your CTA

-Pricing is often a separate page, but if you’re testing GTM or positioning all in one go, it can be handy to validate if your audience is willing to pay $X for your offer to solve their problem.
+Pricing is often a separate page.
+However, if you’re testing GTM or positioning at once, it’s handy to validate if your audience is willing to pay $X for your offer to solve their problem.

-It’s pretty common to offer multiple pricing tiers with either usage gating (like number of seats) or feature gating (like “the really cool feature everyone wants” but it’s not in the basic pricing tier).
+It’s pretty common to offer multiple pricing tiers.
+For instance, you could use usage gating (like number of seats) or feature gating (like “the cool feature everyone wants”.
+It’s important to note however, that it’s not in the basic pricing tier).

 Those are the parts to a minimum viable page.
 A well-crafted landing page can make all the difference in generating conversions for your product or service.
-You can move things around or add to some, but these elements broadly are the minimum you can develop and still lead your buyer on an understandable journey once they’ve reached your page.
+This is a basic list, there are other things to do and avoid when creating a landing page.
+You should take note of what these things are so you can optimize your page for the best results.
+So feel free to move things around or even add a little something.
+These elements broadly are the minimum you can develop and still lead your buyer on an understandable journey once they’ve reached your page.